-The purpose of this Official Statement, which includes the cover page, the summary statement and the appendices and the information incorporated by reference below, is to provide certain information in connection with the issuance and sale by Puerto Rico Aqueduct and Sewer Authority (the "Authority") solely to residents of the Commonwealth of Puerto Rico of \$22,445,000 principal amount of its Revenue Bonds, Series B (Senior Lien) (the "Series B Bonds").
+The purpose of this Official Statement, which includes the cover page, the summary statement and the appendices and the information incorporated by reference below, is to provide certain information in connection with the issuance and sale by Puerto Rico Aqueduct and Sewer Authority (the "Authority") of 1,316,204,456 principal amount of its Revenue Bonds, Series A (Senior Lien) (the "Series A Bonds").
 Certain capitalized terms used in this Official Statement are defined in "Definitions of Certain Terms" in Appendix III - Summary of the Trust Agreement.
-Concurrently with the issuance of the Series B Bonds, the Authority is issuing its \$1,316,204,456 Revenue Bonds, Series A (Senior Lien) (the "Series A Bonds" and together with the Series B Bonds, the "2008 Senior Bonds").
+Concurrently with the issuance of the Series A Bonds, the Authority is issuing (only to residents of the Commonwealth of Puerto Rico) its \$22,445,000 Revenue Bonds, Series B (Senior Lien) (the "Series B Bonds" and together with the Series A Bonds, the "2008 Senior Bonds").
+The scheduled payment of principal of and interest on the Series A Bonds maturing on July 1 of the years 2015, 2016, 2025, 2028 and 2047 (the "Insured Bonds") totaling \$384,115,000 in principal amount will be guaranteed under a financial guaranty insurance policy to be issued concurrently with the delivery of the Series A Bonds by Assured Guaranty Corp. ("Assured Guaranty").
+See Appendix V for a specimen of the financial guaranty insurance policy (the "Policy") of Assured Guaranty.